-Level 5 is the minimum level required for UKPHR practitioner registration.
+The level of autonomous practice is the minimum level required for UKPHR practitioner registration.

-Annex 3.
 The role and requirements of assessors

 Assessors are appointed by local schemes following confirmation of satisfactory completion of initial training by UKPHR.
 It is an unpaid role.